 - (a) unlawful, or - (b) unreasonable, unjust, oppressive or improperly discriminatory, or - (c) based wholly or partly on improper motives.

-- making a decision and/or taking action that is unlawful; - refusing to grant an approval for reasons that are not related to the merits of their application.

-e Privacy contravention
+For example, this could include: - making a decision and/or taking action that is unlawful; - refusing to grant an approval for reasons that are not related to the merits of their application. - e Privacy contravention f Serious and substantial waste of public money